-Choosing the proper legal form is one of the single most important decisions in the infancy of an Entrepreneur’s startup endeavors.
-It will guide how decisions regarding the operation of business will be made, the exposure to liability of select members, and rules regarding taxation.
+Choosing the proper legal entity is one of the single most important decisions in the infancy of an entrepreneur’s endeavors.
+It will guide decisions regarding business operations, the exposure to liability of select members, and the rules governing taxation.
 It is fair to assume that most, if not all, entrepreneurs have a sound foundation in the principles of business.
-A large stumbling block for many of these same entrepreneurs is wading through the complexities of choosing the correct legal entity for their Georgia business.
+A significant stumbling block for many of these entrepreneurs is navigating the complexities of selecting the correct legal entity for their business in Georgia.

 Sole Proprietorship

-A Sole Proprietorship is the easiest type of business to form.
+A sole proprietorship is the easiest type of business to form.
 The business usually operates in the name of the owner.
-There is no formal filing with the state to create this legal entity, and a business and or occupational license is all that is required to begin.
-While this is the easiest business form to create, it also carries one of the largest drawbacks.
-Personal and business activities are not distinguished in a Sole Proprietorship, meaning that all income from the business passes through to the owner or sole proprietor.
-There is also no shield from liability, meaning that the business owner is personally liable to all debts of the business.
+There is no formal filing with the State to create this legal entity, and a business and or occupational license is all that is required to begin.
+While this is the easiest business form to create, it also carries one of the most significant drawbacks.
+Personal and business activities are not distinguished in a sole proprietorship, meaning that all income from the business passes through to the owner or sole proprietor.
+There is also no shield from liability, meaning that the business owner is personally liable for all debts of the business.

 Partnership